gairehari/email-crawler/README.md

 	python find_email_addresses.py harigaire.com

-By Default, it assumes the given domain is in http.
-To find emails in https domains, use:
+By Default, it assumes the given domain has webpages in http.
+To find emails in https, use:

-    python find_email_addresses.py domain_name https
+    python find_email_addresses.py domain_name --protocol https
 ```

 Libraries Required